 Instead of plain white copy paper, try printing out your alphabet squares on brightly colored paper.
 The paper pictured here is AstroBrights, I just love it!
 The bright colors will make using the squares more fun and exciting for your kids!

-Your kids will find all sorts of ways to use these alphabet squares in their creations.
+Your kids will find all sorts of ways to use these alphabet printables in their creations.
+They’ll also have complete flexibility because this alphabet template contains both uppercase letters and lowercase letters.
 One of their favorite things to do with the squares is to make their names and the names of their friends.

 The alphabet squares aren’t just fun, they’re also a great way for your kids to practice their fine motor skills.
 When kids pick up each letter square they have to use their thumb and index finger, which is great exercise!